 Cosmetic dentistry is the art and science of creating a beautiful, individual and, preferably natural smile.
-Today, there are often different treatment options available to achieve a required optimal aesthetic result.
+Today, different treatment options are often available to achieve the required optimal aesthetic result.
+More.

 The last blog explained the orthodontic technique solution.
 This one explains the alternative of making teeth ‘look straight’ technique.

 Veneers are synthetic full coverings, bonded to the outside surfaces of teeth.
 These teeth usually need some degree of preparation, although, very often a minimal amount or even, none at all, before accepting the veneers onto their surfaces.
-They are made from tooth colour matched quartz composite or porcelain and the treatment can be described as ‘instant orthodontics’.
+They are made from tooth colour-matched quartz composite or porcelain and the treatment can be described as ‘instant orthodontics’.
+More on porcelain veneers.

 In the case of ‘composite’, the tooth is prepared and the veneer putty is applied by the dentist in colour matched layers to the tooth surface and hardened with a special light.
 It is then finally shaped and polished.

-‘Porcelain’ veneers are made by a dental laboratory after the teeth have been prepared and impressions are taken.
+‘A dental laboratory makes porcelain’ veneers after the teeth have been prepared and impressions are taken.
 They are then bonded to the tooth surface on a separate visit.
 These veneers are prescribed to the required shape, size, colour and should look totally natural.

 When the only problem is that there are unsightly spaces between the teeth, and they are not to be ‘closed’ with braces (orthodontics), then often simply bonding colour match composite to the sides of the teeth can aesthetically close such gaps.